rahil1202/CodeForce_Solution/README.md

 # CodeForce_Solution
-Solution of #codeforce problem in Java
+Solution of #codeforce problems in Java langauage.

 I have uploaded the solution of problems available on codeforce platform.
-The language of solution is java.